Are you feeling exhausted and fatigued in recovery? You’re far from alone.

-It is not easy to do to start with, but as you keep going it gets easier.
+It is not easy to do to start with, but as you keep going, it gets easier.

-It will most often feel uncomfortable at first, as you slowly reprogram your mindset, it will become second nature to you, life will become a lot happier and easier.
+It will most often feel uncomfortable at first.
+As you slowly reprogram your mindset, it will become second nature to you.
+Life will become a lot happier and easier.

-Just keep going, until you find what works for you.
+Just keep going until you find what works for you.

-Believe it or not, exercise is not only one of the best methods for mental and physical health, keeping you busy in your recovery journey and helping with the release of those endorphins, when you exercise it also releases serotonin, which sends well being and happiness messages to your nervous system,
+Believe it or not, exercise is not only one of the best methods for mental and physical health, keeping you busy in your recovery journey and helping with the release of those endorphins.
+When you exercise, it also releases serotonin, which sends well being and happiness messages to your nervous system,

-Society today, has placed us all into these conform box’s, so when an adult does something as simple as skip In public, some people label and judge, thinking what’s wrong with them?
+Society today has placed us all into these conform boxes, so when an adult does something as simple as skip In public, some people label and judge, thinking what’s wrong with them?
 Making ourselves fear that judgment, fear being seen, fear being daft and not fitting in, there is no wrong way or right way to live your life, with good intentions there is only your way, you might just make someone laugh with you, or they might tell someone else what you did and make them laugh too, smiles and laughter are infectious, do what’s right for you, judgment from others isn’t for you, those who judge have the problem, not you.

-Meditation can do for the mind what the gym does for the body, if you don’t already give it a try, it’s all about finding exactly what works for you.
+Meditation can do for the mind what the gym does for the body.
+If you don’t already give it a try, it’s all about finding exactly what works for you.

 Take time out to rest, relax and recover, even if it’s just catching five minutes here or there.

-As long as your intentions are good there is no wrong way and no right way, only your way.
+As long as your intentions are good, there is no wrong way and no right way, only your way.

-Leaning to take back control of your own mind and not feel judged by others will set you free.
+Learning to take back control of your own mind and not feel judged by others will set you free.

-Keep going you will get through this.
+Keep going.
+You will get through this.